mamg22/st/README.md

 # mamg22's `st` build

-This is my build/fork of the [suckless terminal](https://st.suckless.org/), with many patches to provide a wonderful experience.
+This is my build/fork of the [suckless terminal](https://st.suckless.org/), with some patches to provide a wonderful experience.

-It uses the Iceberg set of colors by default, but can read the ones in Xresources.
+It uses the Iceberg set of colors.

 ## Building